mdamaan78/Sales-Insights-Project---Atliq-Hardware/README.md

 - Delhi NCR generates the highest revenue.
 - Low-performing markets were identified for improvement.
-- A small number of customers and products contribute the majority of revenue (Pareto Principle).
+- A small number of customers and products contribute the majority of total revenue (Pareto Principle).
-- Seasonal revenue trends help identify peak business periods.
+- Revenue trends reveal seasonal business patterns.

 ---